 I am going to tell a little story on Blanche.
-She was an outstanding National President, and I recall that at her National Convention this remark was made, "National Presidents will come and go, but there will never be a National President who will excell Blanche."
+She was an outstanding National President, and I recall that at her National Conventuthis remark was made, "National Presidents will come and go, but there will never be a National President who will excell Blanche."
 I am sure that you agree that the statement has really come true.
-Thank you.
-Blanche.
+Thank you, Blanche.

-Now, we have another Past National President from New Hampshire, Ethelyn Tucker.
+Now, we have another Past National President from New Harshire, Ethelyn Tucker.

 Past National President Ethelyn Tucker: Commander-in-Chief, and members of this nice organization when people say they are at a loss for words, I believe that.
-There are words that I am not able to say because there are so many things which I could say.
-Many, many years because there are so many things which I could say.
-Many, many years ago.
-I told you that I hoped the day would come that I would see you go.
-I told you have such this position and I am more than happy to know that you have such this position and I said last night to Cleon, "We in New Hampshire are pretty ceeded.
-I said last night to Cleon, "We in New Hampshire of the Sons, proud to see you in the position of Commander-in-Chief of the Sons, proud to see you in the position of Commander-in-Chief of the Sons, and we are proud of New Hampshire."
-We want to thank the members and we are proud of New Hampshire.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire.
-I watching your work, and you have been a credit to New Hampshire and the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
-I have been very much interested in the first time this has been done.
+There are words that I am not able to say becaus there are so many things which I could say.
+Many, many years becaus there are so than hoped the day would come that I would see you ago.
+I told you that I am more than happy to know that I would see you ago, I told you that I am more than happy to know that you have sucsaid last night to Cleon, "We in New Hampshire are pretty proud to see you in the position of Commander-in-Chief of the Sons, proud to see proud of New Hampshire."
+We want to thank the members and we are plotted of a cleating our boy from New Hampshire, as it is of this organization for electing our boy from New Hampshire, as it is of this organization has been done.
+I have been very much interested in first time work, and you have been a condition much interested in first time work, and you have been a credit to New Hampshire.
+I watching your work they thought of you in California watching your work, and you have seen a creat to New Hampshire.
+I know how much they thought of you in California, and everywhere in this nation, and it pleased me to hear the nice things they said about this nation, happy that I could come in with this Committee said about this nation, and it found to be in with this Committee and greet you as one from the old "Granite State."